juanfranblanco/acid-reflux/README.md

 What is even better is the stores use the **global pub-sub** model for **broadcasting updates to state**.
 Other "Features" can then listen to other store events with extreme ease if necessary.

-For icing on the cake, not related to Relfux, we have setup through webpack a way to scale styles without needing to manage a "stylesheet config file" aka the infamous `App.css`.
-Simply add a .css file right next to your .jsx file in your component folder and `require` it.
+For icing on the cake, not related to Relfux, I have setup through webpack a way to scale styles without needing to manage a "stylesheet config file" aka the infamous `App.css`.
+Simply add a .css file right next to your .jsx file in your component folder and `require` it in the JSX file right next to it.
 Here is how a feature would look.

 ```